SunHao95/PHBS_TQFML-StockIndex-Wavelet-Transformation-ARIMA-ML-Model/README.md

 ##  Motivation & References
-Stock index, as time series, inspires a lot of research to implement the forecast both in academic area and financial departments.
+<div align=center>Stock index, as time series, inspires a lot of research to implement the forecast both in academic area and financial departments.
 Generally speaking, the main methods used to do prediction are time-series analysis and machine learning models.
 Some of the research reports and papers have presented good ideas to predict stock index by means of combined_models, such as TS &  ML models.
 Some even use some data processing methods like Wavelet Transformation to make the data properties more suitable to different predictin models.
-All the reference papers and research reports have been uploaded in the  [reference](https://github.com/SunHao95/PHBS_TQFML-StockIndex-Wavelet-Transformation-ARIMA-ML-Model/tree/master/reference) folder.
+All the reference papers and research reports have been uploaded in the  [reference](https://github.com/SunHao95/PHBS_TQFML-StockIndex-Wavelet-Transformation-ARIMA-ML-Model/tree/master/reference) folder.</div>